-I In my role there is no typical day - which is one of things I love about developing our communities.
+In my role there is no typical day - which is one of things I love about developing our communities.

 I will often be at one of our beautiful developments - helping the on site teams to deliver a range of activities and events.
-I also work with local business and community groups to establish ways Platinum Skies can ensure our development and our homeowners Age has nothing to do with how much fun you can have!

-are an asset whenever we build.
-I also have a strategic role to play in looking at the future and how we build our services - working with homeowners to shape the future and their voice is very important to Platinum Skies.
+I also work with local business and community groups to establish ways Platinum Skies can ensure our development and our Homeowners are an asset whenever we build.
+I also have a strategic role to play in looking at the future and how we build our services - working with Homeowners to shape the future and their voice is very important to Platinum Skies.
 I ensure I spend a lot of time listening, also watching out for anything that may need the support of my customer service function to ensure we are being supportive in every way.

-How do our Community Managers boost our homeowners' lives?
+How do our Community Managers boost our Homeowners' lives?

-Our Community Managers love coming up with new fun ideas like hosting a special wedding reception-type party for a couple of newly-weds or simply ensuring they check in with a homeowner who is going through a difficult time.
-They often stay late to host activities like wine tastings or supper clubs because they are developing the communities from their inception and want to ensure that the homeowners enjoy a fantastic lifestyle with us.
-They work with our homeowners on ideas for activities and will always try to make it happen, where possible, and will encourage suggestions for local organisations to support.
+Our Community Managers love coming up with new fun ideas like hosting a special wedding receptiontype party for a couple of newly-weds or simply ensuring they check in with a Homeowner who is going through a difficult time.
+They often stay late to host activities like wine tastings or supper clubs because they are developing the communities from their inception and want to ensure that the Homeowners enjoy a fantastic lifestyle with us.
+They work with our Homeowners on ideas for activities and will always try to make it happen, where possible, and will encourage suggestions for local organisations to support.
 They also look out to the wider local community to make sure we are a valuable asset to each location that we are in.

-Tell us about some homeowners whose lives have changed since moving to our communities?
+Tell us about some Homeowners whose lives have changed since moving to our communities?

-Our homeowners really are amazing and whilst they join our communities from a variety of backgrounds and locations, one thing you can be sure of is they all bring their own treasures.
+Our Homeowners really are amazing and whilst they join our communities from a variety of backgrounds and locations, one thing you can be sure of is they all bring their own treasures.

-One homeowner in Vista joined us after she was widowed and was used to being part of a very sociable couple.
+One Homeowner in Vista joined us after she was widowed and was used to being part of a very sociable couple.
 With a bit of encouragement, she has set up a bridge club - firstly teaching others the finer details of the game and now leading regular matches with growing popularity.
 This all started with a conversation about a bridge tabletop and where to store it!

-A homeowner in Esprit has dedicated her spare time to supporting many volunteer groups, which most recently includes a premature baby unit locally - coordinating visits through Covid and working with the hospital in many ways.
+A Homeowner in Esprit has dedicated her spare time to supporting many volunteer groups, which most recently includes a premature baby unit locally - coordinating visits through Covid and working with the hospital in many ways.
 She even found time to work with the social focus group on fundraising efforts for the local hospital, creating crafts to sell at Christmas and coordinating a very successful raffle.